 Contrary to popular belief carpenter ants do not have any interest in consuming wood, unlike termites.
-Rather, carpenter ants use their mandibles to construct an interaction network inside of wooden structures by tunneling and digging their way into it.
+Rather, carpenter ants use their mandibles to construct an interaction network inside of wooden structures by tunneling and digging their way into it including mulch outside.
+Carpenter ants can have devastating consequences when they decide to move inside.
 They usually are thousands in number and can cause significant damages in a relatively short amount of time.
 It is best to contact professional carpenter ant exterminator Toronto in the Greater Toronto Area to declare your home ant-free as soon as possible!

 Carpenter ants are sneaky buggers, and they can be very difficult to detect.
 This is why it is important to inspect certain areas of your home regularly.
 These areas normally reveal visible signs of an infestation early.